 You may have also heard of a home equity line of credit, or HELOC.

-Home equity loans are generally disbursed in one lump sum.
-If you borrow $20,000, for example, you receive the entire amount at once.
-HELOCs differ in that they function as a revolving line of credit that you can repay and draw on repeatedly over time.
+HELOCs differ from home equity loans in that they function as a revolving line of credit that you can repay and draw on repeatedly over time.
 To access HELOC funds, some lenders issue checks or a card you can use to charge things on.
 At PSECU, though, you’ll move money from your line of credit to your checking account to use as you wish.
 Regardless of where you open your line of credit, you don’t have to use the entire line of credit at once, but it’s available if you need it.

 One thing these loans have in common is that the interest you pay may be tax deductible; for more information, check with a qualified tax professional.